thatseogirl/portfolio/README.md

 This project was created with HTML, CSS AND JAVASCRIPT.

-Its a showcase of all my projects.
+It's an overview  of all my projects.